MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-business-card.md

 The images you can process with the business card model must have these characteristics:

-- Languages: English & Japanese
+- Languages: English and Japanese
 - Format:
   - JPG
   - PNG